wheatb/Rob_Miller/README.md

 Pivot Tables can be applied to this spreadsheet to quickly and easily filter data to create new tables using the PivotTable Field List seen in Figure 7.

 **Figure 7** PivotTable Field List.

 ![Screenshot (9)](https://user-images.githubusercontent.com/106198562/212741010-5a76ca0d-e9ee-4d78-8ddf-1c5b8920f1b3.png)

-Examples of new data tables are seen below in Figures 8 and 9.
+Examples of new data tables created using PivotTables are seen below in Figures 8 and 9.

 **Figure 8** Summary of sales by month and sales representive.

 ![Screenshot (8)](https://user-images.githubusercontent.com/106198562/212740662-cc69ab7a-15b5-4ceb-8174-10f59789b3e2.png)

 **Figure 9** Summary of monthly sales by chair model and sales representative.